GoldenMaximo/4-Code-Review/README.md

 This entire project was overdone (too big of a stack for such a small feature-set) with the sole intent and purpose of showcasing skill.
 It is a good example of how I would normally code and perform on real applications.
-Another version of this same project concept can be found [here](https://github.com/GoldenMaximo/Github-User-Query).
+A similar project concept can be found [here](https://github.com/GoldenMaximo/Github-User-Query) altough bear in mind that it does not accurately represent my abilities and stack preferences anymore.
-I chose to redo this project concept as the previous creation does not accurately represent my abilities and stack preferences anymore, keep in mind, however, that this project does not also fully represent these points either, it is a closer rendition of what I would do in a real project.
+This project is a closer rendition of what I would do in a real project.
 Nevertheless, the core concept and small feature set are too simple to properly and accurately depict the full extent of a real final product.